cosmos/sdk-tutorials/academy/my-own-chain/starport.md

 <HighlightBox type="info">

-If you have another version, you need not worry, the exercise and its learnings are still valid.
-On the other hand, you may run into compatibility issues if you clone code made with _this_ version of Starport, and try to continue the project with _your_ version of Starport.
+If you have another version the exercise and its learnings are still valid.
+But you might run into compatibility issues if you clone code made with _this_ version of Starport, and try to continue the project with _your_ version of Starport.

-If you have to pick up a project that was created with a different version of Starport, look for an [upgrade process](https://docs.starport.com/migration/).
+If you have to pick up a project that was created with a different version of Starport, learn more about [upgrading Starport here](https://docs.starport.com/migration/).

 </HighlightBox>